ruslanmv/webclone/docs/GUI_GUIDE.md

 pip install ttkbootstrap>=1.10.1
 ```

-**Verify:** Application title should say "WebMirror" and have blue theme
+**Verify:** Application title should say "WebClone" and have blue theme

 ### Browser Won't Open for Auth